Product Managing Incentives in Complex Systems

 New Incentives, A Product-Driven Approach

-Ultimately, there are many competing interests and constraints within a complex system.
-Especially, one that is heavily regulated, and no single entity, let alone product manager, can independently impose structural change.
+Ultimately, there are many competing interests and constraints in a complex system, especially one that is heavily regulated.
+No single entity, let alone product manager, can independently impose structural change.